gldog/anonymize_jira_users/README.md

 Atlassian introduced user anonymization in Jira 8.7.
 So the Anonymizer works in Jira versions >= 8.7.

 All information stated here is about Jira Server and Jira Data Center.
-Jira Cloud is not considered (it has no anonymization function at all).

 Call dist (TODO, no dists published yet):